 In 2021, €6m in funding was allocated to Intensive Support packages.
-497 intensive support packages were put in place; this included 437 new packages and 60 packages approved in 2020 against additional Q4 funding, which were maintained in 2021.
+Disability Services committed to developing 358 additional intensive support packages and by year end had put in place 497 intensive support packages.
+This included 437 new packages and 60 packages approved in 2020 against additional Q4 funding, which were maintained in 2021.